 The Bradford Schools Linking Programme is led by The Linking Network.
 The Programme began in 2001 with two schools linking through a full school year, working in partnership with Bradford Council and the Bradford Museums Service.
-The number of schools involved has increased over time so that in the 2019-20 academic year an impressive 226 primary and secondary classes (over 3,000 children!) were engaged in linking across the district.
-We are continuing to explore linking parents: more to follow!
+The number of schools involved has increased over time so that in the 2019-20 academic year an impressive 226 primary and secondary classes (over 3,000 children!) were engaged in linking across the district; the majority of our schools are still linking with us in 2020-21.

 Bradford Primary Schools

-In the Bradford Primary Schools Linking Programme most pairs follow the traditional linking model and meeting at least three times over the course of the year.
+In usual circumstances, we follow the traditional linking model and meet at least three times over the course of the year.
 Our neutral venues include: Nell Bank, Cartwright Hall, Cliffe Castle, Kala Sangam and Bradford Cathedral.
-Prior to their first meeting, children take part in identity work in class through the exploration of the two key questions: ‘Who am I?’ and ‘Who are we?’
-This exploration of identity and the exchange of work between link classes, lays a positive foundation ready for the children to meet for the first time.
-During the Spring and Summer terms, children explore community and equality through the last two key questions: ‘Where do we live? and ‘How do we all live together?’
+Prior to their first meeting, children would take part in identity work in class through the exploration of the two key questions: ‘Who am I?’ and ‘Who are we?’
+This exploration of identity and the exchange of work between link classes, would lay a positive foundation ready for the children to meet for the first time.
+During the Spring and Summer terms, children usually explore community and equality through the last two key questions: ‘Where do we live? and ‘How do we all live together?’
 Further exchange of work between link classes takes place as well as class visits.

 How we feel about the programme